 If you have the choice between fiber and Starlink, or you are just wondering whether Starlink is as fast as fiber, this article will break down the details.
 I will cover maximum speed capabilities, latency, cost, and reliability.
 Finally, I will recommend which one is a better choice if both are available at your home.

 Starlink vs Fiber – Which is faster?

-At 1000 mbps and above, Fiber is much faster than Starlink, which has a maximum speed specification of 220 mbps.
+At 1000 mbps and above, Fiber is much faster than Starlink, which has a maximum speed specification of 100 mbps for Residential customers.
 The potential speed of Starlink is lower than fiber because they are two different internet technologies.
 With Starlink, data must be transmitted from your house, to a satellite, and then back down to earth.
 There is a lot of energy and bandwidth issues with this method.
 Fiber, on the other hand, uses a direct cable connection, where throughput and power limitations aren’t as much of a concern.

 Fiber has lower latency and ping times than Starlink, which is better.
 Like with speed, the technology used to transmit data is the reason behind the higher latency of Starlink.
 The average latency of fiber is 14 ms, compared to 48 ms for Starlink.
 I will stress, however, that Starlink latency is very impressive for satellite internet.
 If you compare it with HughesNet and Viasat, it’s not even close.
 Both the other satellite internet companies have latency numbers above 600 ms.

 Starlink costs more than fiber, both up-front for equipment, and monthly.
 The cost of fiber internet varies by region and service provider, but generally $70/month is the average cost.
 Starlink costs $110/month for the standard Residential plan.
 You will also pay a one-time equipment fee of $599.